Impacts of Aggregation on Model Diversity and Consumer Utility: Model

-We assume that there are $\ntasks$ different \enquote{tasks} or \enquote{task types}, and a set of $\modelset$ different models.
+\textbf{Task structure:} We assume that there are $\ntasks\geq 2$ different \enquote{tasks} or \enquote{task types}, and a set of $\modelset$ different models.
 For each task $\task \in [\ntasks]$, a given model $\model$ has value $\val_{\model, \task}\geq 0$ or $\val_{\model, \task} = \emptyset$ (that is, fails to return a response for this task).
-We will assume that such value is deterministic or, alternatively, we will consider $v_{m, t}$ to be the expected value for when using model $m$ on task $t$.
+We will assume that such value is deterministic or, alternatively, we will consider $v_{\model, t}$ to be the expected value when using model $\model$ on task $t$.
 For a given set of models $\modelset$, we will use $\valvec_{\task}$ to denote the list of values of responses on task $\task$.
-We will occasionally use $\newvec$ to denote a single model's allocation of values across tasks, with $\newvec_\task$ denoting the value of that agent's response on task $\task$.
+We will use $\oplus$ to denote adding another value to the list: that is $\valvec \oplus \val$ is the vector $\valvec$ with the value $\val$ appended to it.
+We will often use $\nagents = \abs{\modelset}$, the number of models in a market.
 With this task structure, we can express the fact that different models have different strengths and weaknesses.

-We will say that a model's \textbf{total value} is given by its sum of values over tasks, $\Val = \sum_{\task \in [\ntasks]} \val_{\task}$: this quantity will turn out to be crucial for later properties of consumer welfare and producer incentives.
+A model's \emph{total value} is given by its sum of values over tasks, $\Val = \sum_{\task \in [\ntasks]} \val_{\task}$, and its \emph{average value} is its total value, divided by the number of tasks: these quantities will turn out to be crucial for later properties of consumer welfare and producer incentives.